fkirc/attranslate/README.md

 ## Why attranslate?

-In contrast to paid services, `attranslate` does not need any account-registration.
-A single developer can integrate `attranslate` in a matter of minutes.
+In contrast to paid services, a single developer can integrate `attranslate` in a matter of minutes.
 In contrast to many other tools, `attranslate` can operate on the very same translations-files that you are already using.
-This is possible because `attranslate` does not apply unnecessary changes to already existing translation-files.
+This is possible because `attranslate` operates on your file in a surgical way, with as little changes as possible.
-`attranslate` has you covered, regardless of whether you use i18n, JavaScript-frameworks, Android, iOS, Flutter or other systems.
 See [tools comparison](/docs/TOOL_COMPARISON.md) for an overview about translation-tools.

 # Features